slsuyel/The-Newsroom-Experience/README.md

 - **Popular Classes Section**: Display relevant pictures related to the classes or activities.
 Show the top 6 classes based on the number of students.

 - **Popular Instructors Section**: Display relevant pictures related to the instructors.
 Show the top 6 instructors based on the number of students in their class.
-(Optional: Selecting top instructors based on the number of students)

 **Student Dashboard**:
 - **My Selected Classes**: Display the classes the student has booked, including relevant information.
 Provide options to delete or pay for a selected class.